Apteco/AptecoPSFramework/readme.md

 ## There was no parameter found named "-Destination"

 This message could be slightly different.
 But this results from an older 32 bit package of `Packagemanagement` that comes with Windows.
 And that one is outdated and not supported by this Framework.
 Make sure you have a newer version available.
 Best is to open a PowerShell as Administrator and install it via `Install-Module "PackageManagement" -Scope AllUsers`.
 Or update an existing one with `Update-Module PackageManagement`.
 Because when PowerShell is called via C#, it can load the older PackageManagement.
 You can safely remove it from `C:\Program Files (x86)\WindowsPowerShell\Modules`.
 The new installed one should be in `C:\Program Files\WindowsPowerShell\Modules`.

+## Channel is working from PowerShell, but not from Apteco FastStats Service

+Then it might be, that the FastStats Service is not running with a service user.
+It may be `network service` or `local system`.
+But those users are not able to decrypt encrypted credentials.
+So your service should run with a specified service user.